sfarrens/sfarrens.github.io/about.md

 ## What I used to do

 Prior to joining the CosmoStat team my work was primarily focused on the optical detection and analysis of clusters of galaxies using photometric redshifts.
-During my PhD I developed a prototype [friends-of-friends optical cluster detection algorithm](/soft/2020/02/29/sfof.html) that was further developed and optimised during postdoc positions in Barcelona and Trieste.
-I also developed serval [metrics](/soft/2020/02/29/pycymatch.html) and [analysis codes](/soft/2020/02/29/cluster_profile.html) designed to compare the relative performance of various different cluster detection codes on Euclid mock galaxy simulations.
+During my PhD I developed a prototype [friends-of-friends optical cluster detection algorithm](https://github.com/sfarrens/sfof) that was further developed and optimised during postdoc positions in Barcelona and Trieste.
+I also developed several [metrics](https://github.com/sfarrens/pycymatch) and [analysis codes](https://github.com/sfarrens/cluster_profile) designed to compare the relative performance of various different cluster detection codes on Euclid mock galaxy simulations.

 ## What I like